From Membership-Privacy Leakage to Quantum Machine Unlearning: MEMBERSHIP PRIVACY LEAKAGE IN QML

-where $U(\theta) = \prod_{i=1}^{N} U_i(\theta_i)$ represents a series of unitary operations $U_i$ and trained parameters $\theta$.
-The specific structure of $U$ includes a general hardware-efficient structure as well as a specialized Ansatz designed based on the adaptive and quantum architecture search algorithms \cite{tang21, situ24, he22, zhang22, anagolum24, du22, he25}.
-Finally, the Measurement Layer is responsible for performing measurement operations on the evolved quantum state and extracting classical observables as the model output.
+where $U(\theta)=\prod_{\ell=1}^{L} U_{\ell}(\theta_{\ell})$ denotes an $L$-layer PQC, and $\theta=\{\theta_{\ell}\}_{\ell=1}^{L}$ the trainable parameters.
+The specific structure of $U$ includes a general hardware-efficient structure as well as a specialized Ansatz designed based on the adaptive and quantum architecture search algorithms \cite{tang21, situ24, he22, zhang22, du22, he25}.
+Finally, the Measurement Layer is responsible for performing measurement operations on the evolved quantum state, thereby extracting the classical observables:

-where $y'$ represents the measurement result of the quantum circuit, and $\hat{O}$ denotes the measurement operator, which is determined by the specific task.
-For the classification task, the Pauli-Z measurement operator, $\hat{Z}$, is commonly used to extract classical observables from the quantum state as the model output.
+where $m_i(x)\in[-1,1]$ denotes the Pauli-$Z$ expectation value on qubit $i$, and $\mathbf{m}(x)=(m_1(x),\ldots,m_n(x))$ provides the measurement features used for downstream classification.
 In addition to the above fundamental components, QNNs may incorporate a Pre-processing Layer and a Post-processing Layer to accommodate hardware limitations and practical task requirements.
-Due to the limited number of available qubits in current quantum processors, direct encoding of high-dimensional classical data is infeasible.
-Therefore, dimensionality reduction techniques, such as Principal Component Analysis (PCA) or neural network-based feature compression, are often applied during pre-processing to reduce input dimensionality to a level suitable for quantum encoding.
-On the output side, the QNN typically yields low-dimensional quantum observables, which are insufficient for multi-class or continuous prediction tasks.
-Thus, a dense (fully connected) layer is often appended to map QNN outputs to the label space for final prediction or classification.
+Owing to the limited number of available qubits in current quantum processors, the direct encoding of high-dimensional classical data is often infeasible.
+Therefore, dimensionality reduction techniques, such as Principal Component Analysis (PCA) or neural network-based feature compression, are frequently applied during pre-processing to reduce the input dimensionality to a level suitable for quantum encoding.
+Moreover, the Post-processing Layer maps the measurement results to the dimension required for the target prediction task.
+A Multi-Layer Perceptron (MLP) is commonly used as the post-processing layer, consisting of a hidden layer and an activation layer.
+The hidden layer maps the measurement feature vector $\mathbf{m}(x)$ to logits

+where $W$ and $\mathbf{b}$ are trainable parameters in the MLP, and $K$ is the number of classes.
+The logit vector $z(x)$ represents the raw, unnormalized scores for each class.
+The activation layer then applies the softmax function to produce the class-probability vector $\boldsymbol{\pi}(x)$ via

+The class-probability vector $\boldsymbol{\pi}(x)$ represents the predicted probability distribution over the $K$ classes, with each component $\pi_k(x)$ corresponding to the probability that the input $x$ belongs to class $k$.